California Rangers Clear Illegal Marijuana Plants In National Park

 1. Water Diversion:

-Each marijuana plant can use six to eight gallons of water per day.
-In drought-prone California, that means millions of gallons are stolen from rivers and creeks every growing season.
-This water theft threatens fish, wildlife & even downstream communities.
+Each marijuana plant consumes up to eight gallons of water daily, draining millions of gallons from rivers and creeks during California’s drought seasons.
+This water usage threatens fish, wildlife & even downstream communities.

 2. Chemical Pollution: